calebds/healthy-gulp-angular/README.md

-This repository is a starting point for AngularJS projects using the [Gulp](http://gulpjs.com/) streaming build system.
-Almost everything important is in `gulpfile.js`.
+This project is a starting point for AngularJS projects using the [Gulp](http://gulpjs.com/) streaming build system.
+Almost everything important is in [gulpfile.js](https://github.com/paislee/healthy-gulp-angular/blob/master/gulpfile.js).

 For a full discussion of the setup, please refer to the companion [blog post](http://paislee.io/a-healthy-gulp-setup-for-angularjs-projects).

 ## Installation